-Not because the Web can not help me in forming an opinion about these topics, but because it seems impossible to reach the point where I can dive into a complex topic.
-I don't get my questions answered because I don't reach the point where I would raise them.
-To the easy temptation of distraction.
-Let's face it: it's just way easier to deal with the European aristocracy, than the situation in North Korea.
-It is much more easy to watch an episode of "Game of Thrones" than to inform myself about the financial crises.
+For a simple reason: It is much more easy to watch an episode of "Game of Thrones" than to inform myself about a complex topic like the financial crises.
 This has always been the case and was promoted by every mass media.
-In TV we call this distraction mode zapping, on the web we have to define a word for this phenomenon.
 But I do have the feeling that distraction became more essential in the internet era.
-I go online to look up one apple pie recipe and end up reading 30 different because there is always another link to another apple pie recipe, one more, and one more and one more.
+I want to look up one apple cake recipe - end end up reading 30 different because there is always another link to another apple pie recipe, one more, and one more and one more.